-Our Headteacher, DSL and appropriate members of staff have accessed and understood the DfE "Sexual violence and sexual harassment between children in schools and colleges" (2021) guidance and part 5 of 'Keeping children safe in education' 2021.
+Our Headteacher, DSL and appropriate members of staff have accessed and understood part 5 of Keeping Children Safe in Education 2023.

-• Full details of our response to peer on peer/child on child abuse, including sexual violence and harassment can be found in our child protection and safeguarding policy.
+• Full details of our response to child-on-child abuse, including sexual violence and harassment, can be found in our Child Protection and Safeguarding policy.

 Cardinal Newman School recognises that sexual violence and sexual harassment between children can take place online.
-Examples may include;
+This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
+It may include;